"I have CDO. It's like OCD, but with the letters in alphabetical order - like they're supposed to be."

 - Later, Twilight gets caught up in reading a book she was meant to be shelving, but Jade also admits that she gets that way, hence why the library is cluttered with unshelved books.

-- In My Little Pony Micro Series Issue #3 when Twilight asks Spike to take a letter, he immediately objects since they're in Canterlot and Princess Celestia is literally 40 feet away.
+- Issue #3; Twilight asks Spike to take a letter, he immediately objects since they're in Canterlot and Princess Celestia is literally 40 feet away.
 Twilight justifies the letter because it can be saved and properly indexed.
 Celestia comments, when reading the letter, that she was just right there and they could have told her then.

 - In Dept Heaven Apocrypha, we have Ledah, who is eventually revealed to have OCD after implications of such throughout most of the early story.
 However, as the OCD is one of the many facets of his rape-induced PTSD (and as Ledah is The Woobie), this is played seriously and for sympathy.

 - The Homestuck fanfic "four titles" interprets Jade's "space" powers as giving her a side-effect of Super OCD;

 some kind of obsessive-compulsive need for things to line up straight in three-dimensional space - the corners of the tent not matching in elevation, say, or pictures needing to be hung exactly evenly on the walls.